lgarrison/chile2014-group3/README.md

 SEARCH\_OBJECTS\_PARALLEL.PY* is a slightly modified version of search\_objects.py that allows for distribution of work across multiple processors.

+PARALLELIZE.SH is the bash script used for executing search\_objects\_parallel.py.

 TO EXECUTE

 To execute search\_objects.py, from the command line: